astronomer/docs/learn/dag-best-practices.md

 ---
-title: "DAG writing best practices in Apache Airflow"
+title: "DAG writing best practices in Apache Airflow®"
 sidebar_label: "DAG writing best practices"
 id: dag-best-practices
-description: "Keep up to date with the best practices for developing efficient, secure, and scalable DAGs using Airflow.
+description: "Keep up to date with the best practices for developing efficient, secure, and scalable DAGs using Apache Airflow®.
 Learn about DAG design and data orchestration."
 ---

 import Tabs from '@theme/Tabs';